Deep Weakly-supervised Anomaly Detection: Experiments

-Since our experiments focus on unordered multidimensional data, multilayer perceptron networks are used.
-Similar to our findings in \cite{pang2018repen,pang2019devnet}, we empirically found that all deep methods using an architecture with one hidden layer perform better and more stably than using two or more hidden layers.
-This may be due to the limit of the available labeled data.
-Following DevNet, one hidden layer with 20 neural units is used in all deep methods.
+PReNet is compared with six state-of-the-art methods from several related areas, including semi-supervised anomaly detectors, DevNet \cite{pang2019devnet,pang2021explainable} and one-class classifier Deep SAD (DSAD) \cite{ruff2019deep}, highly class-imbalanced (few-shot) classifier FSNet \cite{snell2017protonet} and its cost-sensitive variant cFSNet, and unsupervised anomaly detection methods iForest \cite{liu2012iforest} and REPEN \cite{pang2018repen} (REPEN represents unsupervised detectors that have a component to easily utilize any available anomaly data to train their models).
+Similar to \cite{pang2018repen,pang2019devnet}, we found empirically that all deep methods using a multilayer perceptron network architecture with one hidden layer perform better and more stably than using two or more hidden layers.
+Thus, following DevNet, one hidden layer with 20 neural units is used in all deep methods.
 The ReLu activation function $g(a) = \mathit{max}(0, a)$ is used.
 An $\ell_2$-norm regularizer with the hyperparameter setting $\lambda=0.01$ is applied to avoid overfitting.
 The RMSprop optimizer with the learning rate $0.001$ is used.
 All deep detectors are trained using 50 epochs, with 20 batches per epoch.
-The batch size is probed in $\{$8, 16, 32, 64, 128, 256, 512$\}$.
-The best fits, 512 in PReNet, DevNet and DSVDD, 256 in FSNet, are used by default.
-Oversampling is applied to the labeled anomaly set $\mathcal{A}$ to well train the deep detection models of DevNet, DSVDD and FSNet.
+Similar to PReNet, oversampling is also applied to the labeled anomaly set $\mathcal{A}$ to well train the deep detection models of DevNet, REPEN, DSAD, FSNet and cFSNet. iForest with recommended settings \cite{liu2012iforest} is used as a baseline here.